William Benitz | Page last modified: |

 Memberships are shown in date sequence...

 The books are damp-stained.
-In some, William wrote his name “W. Benitz” on the front fly-leaf, in others someone, likely a grandchild, wrote “W.O.B.” using a blue ballpoint pen (invented in the 1950s), in others the initials are in black ink.
-In some the fly-leaf is embossed with: “Llao Llao Hotel” (which opened in 1939, in Bariloche, Argentina).
-(Note: William had no middle name, his initials were: “W.B.”.)
+In some, William wrote his name “W. Benitz” on the front fly-leaf, in others someone else, most likely a grandchild, wrote “W.O.B.” using a blue ballpoint pen (invented in the 1950s), in others the initials are in black ink.
+In some the fly-leaf is embossed with: “Llao Llao” (a hotel/resort that opened in 1939, in Bariloche, Argentina).
+(Note: William did not have a middle name, his initials were: “W.B.”.)

 US Civil War: 1861-1865